About School Direct

 You’ll be placed in a host academy and attend university two days per week.
 In February you’ll join another academy for 4-6 weeks, then continue at your host academy for the remainder of the year.

-Our secondary academies, the Hastings Academy and the St Leonards Academy opened in September 2011, replacing three under-performing secondary schools in the town.
+Two of our secondary academies, the Hastings Academy and the St Leonards Academy opened in September 2011, replacing three under-performing secondary schools in the town.
 The two academies are now over-subscribed, educating over 60% of secondary-aged pupils in Hastings.

 Both have benefitted from a two-year £2.6 million upgrade to their ICT facilities.
 This has been carried out as part of a £30 million investment programme which has delivered new or substantially refurbished academy buildings and facilities, enabling us to introduce state-of-the-art technology and teaching solutions.